by Enoch Daniel

 Pharmaceutical manufacturing is a multifactorial-complex process.
 Accurate knowledge is mandatory for designing procedures that provide suitable operating conditions to extract the best formulation.
 In addition, most pharma companies apply mathematical multivariate methodologies such as statistical designs, pattern recognition tools, response surface methodologies, etc.

 Moreover, statistical principles of orthogonality, reference distribution, and randomization underpin methodological studies, such as factorial design experiments, which offer efficient ways to discover and examine the relationship between process and product variables.
 Throughout a product's life cycle, experiments are carried out to create new products.

 Processes can act as building blocks for knowledge that will eventually expand to accommodate a higher degree of complexity.
 Data from these controlled tests help build a knowledge base about a specific product and its operations.
 This data can then be incorporated into an overall institutional knowledge base, together with data from other development programs.

 It will be possible to mine this institutional knowledge base to find patterns that will be helpful for the next development projects as it expands in coverage (number of variables and scenarios) and data density.
+Additionally, these experimental databases can facilitate the creation of process simulation models, which can speed up development overall and promote continuous learning.

-Owing to the increasing value of the collection of process- samples during production has led to the development of analytical chemistry tools.
+Owing to the increasing value of the collection of process samples during production has led to the development of analytical chemistry tools.
 Modern instruments that assess physical characteristics and chemical composition have developed from basic process measurements like pH, temperature, and pressure.
 These days, process analysis technologies are available that are non-destructive and can measure the physical and chemical properties of the material being processed.

 Traditionally, such measurements were done off-line in the laboratories.
 However, these measurements can now be performed via in-line, on-line or at-line methods.
 The recent real-time innovative methods provide easier and guaranteed methods to obtain quality products, but mathematical multivariate analysis is necessary to correlate the obtained results with primary analysis.